 We designed these features to be modular; so, that we can easily swap them in and out based on each child’s specific needs.
 These modules include a variety of drive control systems and safety features.

-Today, we offer four drive systems.
+Today, we offer seven drive systems.

 - Standard Steering with a "Go Button" - The first is a standard-steering system with a Go button.
 Designed for kids with good upper body strength and dexterity, Go Button-drive cars replace the “gas pedal” with a simple button under the child’s dominant thumb.